coreysmccall/WeddingLEDBracelet/PowerTests.md

 <img src="images/tests/EEMB_TestHardware_I.png" alt="EEMB_TestHardware_I" height="500">

+## Battery life
+The stress test was continued for 2 hours, resulting in a voltage of 2.37 V at 25 mA (~25 Ω ESR).
+Even at absolute maximum power stress, the battery should last beyond 2 hours, likely much much longer with PWM patterns.

 ## Current Draw Guidelines
-- For a relatively fresh battery, it seems to be safe to draw the maximum current of the circuit, at least in bursts of up to ~310 µs (max PWM duty cycle in the [TestPWMs.ino](firmware/TestPWMs/TestPWMs.ino) pattern).
+- It seems safe to draw the maximum current of the circuit, even for multiple hours at a time.
+ESR increases, but the test battery was still able to deliver 25mA after 2 hours, maintaining a voltage well above brownout.
-- Sustained max current draw is possible, with >30 mA delivery for at least a few minutes at a time.
-ESR increases, but voltage is maintained well above brownout voltage of 2.0V.
-- There is probably no practical benefit from power-optimizing the accelerometer, PWM phase offset, or MCU power states (at least at 1 MHz MCU clock), when using features like the ones in these test programs.
+- There is probably no practical benefit from power-optimizing the accelerometer, PWM phase offset, or MCU power states (at least at 1 MHz MCU clock).
+Battery life and max current is already good enough for at least 2 hours.